MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 Normally, when you are involved in an accident and need to make a compensation claim, it means you will have to spend your own money on legal fees and representation.
 For many people, this can be an inhibitor to approaching the MIB to help them claim compensation, even if the prospect of receiving compensation is favourable.

 We have an answer to this problem.
-We can represent you, and assist you in your dealings with the Motor Insurers Bureau, on a No Win No Fee basis.
+We can represent you, and assist you in your dealings with the Motor Insurers Bureau, on a No Win No Fee basis, help you make MIB claims for various circumstances.
 You don’t pay us anything unless we win compensation for you.
 Even after you win, you will only pay an overall fee of up to 25%.
 Don’t let a lack of finances stop you from receiving the compensation you deserve.

 You are always free to contact the Motor Insurers Bureau on your own behalf, but why would you when we offer to represent you under a No Win No Fee agreement?
 We have plenty of experience in dealing with the MIB.
 This means we know how to shape your claim for damages to a) ensure the highest likelihood of a successful outcome and b) make sure you receive the highest compensation pay-out possible.

-We will always represent you in a professional manner, and always take care never to do anything that could potentially jeopardise your compensation claim.
+We will always represent you in a professional manner, and always take care never to do anything that could potentially jeopardise your MIB claims payout.
 We offer support and advice across the life cycle of the damages claim, making the entire processes as simple and efficient as possible.

 Remember that there is a time limit on how long you can leave it to make a claim for compensation with the assistance of the Motor Insurers Bureau.
 You need to contact us now, to make sure that you don’t miss your claim window.

 You don’t have to pay the price for someone else’s disregard for the law.
 Let us help you make the best of a bad situation.
 If you have suffered an accident at the hands of an uninsured driver, causing an injury, please get in touch and find out how we can help you.
-Call us on 0800 073 8804 or use the contact form on this website to reach out to us.
+Call us on 0800 073 8804 or use the contact form on this website to reach out to us and begin your Motor Insurance Bureau claim.
 If you have legitimate grounds for making a claim for compensation, we will ensure you get the best advice and representation possible.
 This is our speciality, and no one does it better than us.